codecrafting-io/AdvancedPathTracingCP2077/README.md

 **NOTE:** This is a **Work In Progress** mod, so things may improve in the future.

+**NOTE:** For NVIDIA documentation about Path Tracing terms check [this link](https://github.com/NVIDIAGameWorks/RTXDI/blob/main/doc/Integration.md)

 ![Advanced Path Tracing Menu](/menu.png?raw=true)

 ## Features

-- Control Path Tracing with the following modes:
+- Path Tracing Modes:
   - **ReGIR DI/GI**: Reservoir-based Grid Importance Sampling, is a world space light sampling on top of ReSTIR.
 Often looks and performs better, but can be noisier
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used for DI only.
 Allows control of rays per pixel and bounces per ray.
 Allows control of rays per pixel and bounces per ray
-- Control Path Tracing internal settings to set the following levels of quality:
+- Path Tracing Quality:
   - **Vanilla**: Default game quality
   - **Performance**: Faster but noisier
   - **Balanced**: Improve on Vanilla quality and increase performance by until 1%